-- (b) On all other outgoing letters and postcards posted at a British Postal Agency at Tangier, the rates of postage specified in Part IV of the Second Schedule hereto or the equivalent in local currency of such rates of postage; - (c) On all postal packets posted at a British Postal Agency in Morocco (Spanish Zone), except where paragraph (a) of this Regulation applies, such rates of postage as may be fixed from time to time for the transmission by post of similar postal packets by the Postal Administration of the Country in which the Agency is situate. - 3.
-Except as otherwise provided in this Warrant, there shall be charged and paid on every outgoing printed packet (other than a magazine for Canada and Newfoundland or a packet consisting of literature for the blind), commercial packet, or sample packet the following rates of postage, that is to say:-
+- (2) There shall be charged and paid on all other outgoing letters and postcards (except letters and postcards to which Regulation 2 of this Warrant applies), the rates of postage specified in Part III of the said Second Schedule. - 2.
+There shall be charged and paid:- - (a) On every letter and postcard posted at a British Postal Agency at Tangier or in Morocco (Spanish Zone) for transmission to the British Islands, or posted at the said Agency at Tangier for transmission to any country or place specified in the First Schedule hereto (except Morocco) or to Eire, the rates of postage specified in Part I of the Second Schedule hereto: - (b) On all other outgoing letters and postcards posted at a British Postal Agency at Tangier, the rates of postage specified in Part III of the Second Schedule hereto; - (c) On all postal packets posted at a British Postal Agency in Morocco (Spanish Zone), except where paragraph (a) of this Regulation applies, such rates of postage as may be fixed from time to time for the transmission by post of similar postal packets by the Postal Administration of the Country in which the Agency is situate; - (d) On every letter and postcard posted at a British Postal Agency in the Persian Gulf for transmission to the British Islands or to any country or place specified in the First Schedule hereto (except any other Postal Agency in the Persian Gulf) or to Eire, the rates of postage specified in Part I of the Second Schedule hereto; - (e) On all other letters and postcards posted at a British Postal Agency in the Persian Gulf, the rates of postage specified in Part III of the Second Schedule hereto. - 3.
+There shall be charged and paid on every outgoing printed packet (other than a magazine for Canada and Newfoundland or a packet consisting of literature for the blind), commercial packet, or sample packet the following rates of postage, that is to say:-